wildfly-extras/wildfly-mcp/README.md

 ### Metrics

+* Could you retrieve the metrics of the WildFly server?
 * Hi, could you connect to the WildFly server and check the available memory and cpu usage?
 * Hi, could you connect to the WildFly server and check if it has enough available memory to run?
 * Hi, could you connect to the WildFly server and check if the cpu usage is not too high?